-5.19 Qatar explained in its Counter-Memorial that the absence of open deliberations on the substantive issues in dispute and of reasons in the Decision are natural consequences of the ICAO Council's decision to vote by secret ballot.320 Qatar further explained that the Council's decision was entirely consistent with the approach followed in Brazil v.
-United States, the most recent practice under Article 84 at that time.
-Indeed, that case was expressly mentioned in the Mexican Representative's proposal to proceed directly to a vote by secret ballot.321 None of the Council Member States voting in that case, which included Appellants Saudi Arabia, Egypt and the UAE (the latter actually proposed the vote by secret ballot in that case) complained about the absence of open deliberations on the substantive issues in dispute prior to disposing of the United States' objection.322 was some merit in Joint Appellants' allegation, the ensuing procedural error would be harmless.
-QCM (A), paras.
-5.50-5.59.
-Finally, Joint Appellants concede that in spite of what they alleged in their Memorial, Appellant Saudi Arabia agreed to the concurrent presentation and consideration of arguments on the two preliminary objections.
-Compare BESUM, para.
-3.58 to BESUR, para.
-3.32.
+5.19 Qatar explained in its Counter-Memorial that the absence of open deliberations on the substantive issues in dispute and of reasons in the Decision are natural consequences of the ICAO Council's decision to vote by secret ballot.324 Qatar further explained that the Council's decision was entirely consistent with the approach followed in Brazil v.
+United States, the most recent Council practice at that time.
+Indeed, that case was expressly mentioned in the Mexican Representative's proposal to proceed directly to a vote by secret ballot.325 None of the Council Member States voting in that case, which included Appellants Egypt and the UAE (the latter actually proposed the vote by secret ballot in that case)

+322 See OCM (B), Chapter 5.II.